Baltimore Orioles

 |68-94

+Schoop agreed to a one-year, $3.475 million deal with the Orioles on Friday, avoiding arbitration, PressBoxonline.com's Rich Dubroff reports.

+He is coming off a year where he posted career highs in home runs (25), runs (82) and RBI (82), thanks largely to playing in all 162 games.
+Schoop has become a pretty solid bet for three-category production, and he has gotten his strikeout rate to a manageable place (21.2 percent last year), so he is no longer a major batting average risk.

+Tillman and the Orioles avoided arbitration with a $10.05 million deal on Friday, Dan Connolly of BaltimoreBaseball.com reports.

+Tillman will be rewarded with a raise of nearly $4 million after one of the stronger seasons of his career.
+He registered a 3.77 ERA and 140 strikeouts in 172 innings during 2016.
+This will be the 28-year-old's final round of arbitration, with him likely to hit free agency next offseason.

-Haley signed a minor league contract with the Orioles on Saturday, Rich Dubroff of PressBoxOnline reports.
+Machado agreed to a one-year, $11.5 million contract with the Orioles on Friday, avoiding arbitration, Jon Heyman of FanRag Sports reports.

-The former Pittsburgh farmhand joined the Orioles organization Saturday after nearly making the Pirates' Opening Day roster in 2016.
-The 26-year-old worked a 5.76 ERA over 45.1 innings at Triple-A Indianapolis last season.
-With the Orioles' bullpen mostly set at the major league level, Haley will likely remain at Double-A Bowie or Triple-A Norfolk in 2017.

-Smith was traded to the Orioles for Yovani Gallardo and cash considerations on Friday.

-Smith will fill the Orioles' need for a left-handed bat in the outfield and at designated hitter, though he will likely sit regularly against left-handed starters.
-The signing also throws a wrench in the idea that Mark Trumbo or Pedro Alzarez could return to Baltimore, though the Orioles have found a way to stack power bats in unusual places before.
-The 34-year-old hit .256/.351/.431 against lefties in 2016, down from his career .827 OPS split.
+Machado batted .294/.343/.533 with 37 homers and 96 RBI en route to a second consecutive top-five finish in the American League MVP voting -- and he's still just 24.
+He's now regained shortstop eligibility after making 45 appearances at the position last year, but it's uncertain how often Machado will run moving forward.

-Montero (suspension) agreed to a minor league contract with the Orioles on Tuesday, Jon Heyman of FanRag Sports reports.
+Britton agreed to a one-year, $11.4 million contract with the Orioles on Friday, avoiding arbitration, Jon Heyman of FanRag Sports reports.

-The 27-year-old will provide organizational depth, but only after he serves a 50-game suspension for testing positive for a banned substance.
-Any remaining optimism surrounding Montero has largely evaporated, as he's struggled at the major league level and is really just a DH-only type at this point (25 starts at first base with Triple-A Buffalo in 2016).

 |2016 Team Leaders